 have “Echolink” or IRLP here is the information you need!

-receiver and transmitter at his southern Delaware County
+repeater with a receiver and transmitter in southern

 Stan, N8BHL, is SEC (Section Emergency Coordinator) for

 Ohio’s ARES.
-He and Ken maintain this repeater with
+He maintains this repeater for emergency

 Laura, KA8IWB, is President of CORC- the Central Ohio